Why Your Neighbor’s Sale Price Means Nothing

 “Our home is nicer, so we can just add $20,000.”

-Buyers don’t value upgrades like a receipt.
-A $20,000 upgrade rarely equals $20,000 in price—especially if it’s a style choice, not a functional improvement.
+Buyers do not value upgrades like a receipt.
+For example, a $20,000 upgrade rarely equals $20,000 in price, especially if it is a style choice rather than a functional improvement.

 “We’ll start high and come down later.”